 A ghost in the machine of 2000s pop, his smooth, futuristic vocals defined a chart-topping era from beyond the grave.

-Stephen Garrett, who performed as Static Major, was the quiet architect of a new R&B sound from his base in Louisville, Kentucky.
-As a core member of the group Playa and a key collaborator with the production team Timbaland and Magoo, his high, ethereal voice and forward-thinking songwriting became a secret weapon for artists like Aaliyah on 'Are You That Somebody?' and Ginuwine.
+Stephen Garrett, who performed as Static Major, co-wrote and sang on the diamond-certified 2008 single 'Lollipop' with Lil Wayne, released after his death.
+From Louisville, Kentucky, he worked as a core member of the group Playa and a key collaborator with the production team Timbaland and Magoo.
+His high, ethereal voice and forward-thinking songwriting became a secret weapon for artists like Aaliyah on 'Are You That Somebody?' and Ginuwine.
 He preferred the studio to the spotlight, crafting songs that felt both intimate and alien.
-His tragic death from a surgical procedure in 2008 at age 33 came just as his own star was rising; the diamond-certified smash 'Lollipop' with Lil Wayne, released posthumously, cemented his legacy as a visionary who shaped the texture of modern hip-hop and R&B.
+A surgical procedure in 2008 killed him at age 33, just as his own career accelerated.
+'Lollipop' reached number one on the Billboard Hot 100.
+Garrett shaped the texture of modern hip-hop and R&B without seeking fame.

 1965–1980